ANALYSIS-Amazon's win in union fight shows harsh realities facing labor movement

 Denean Plott, 56, who picked customer orders at the warehouse until March and voted for the union, said, "It is a good paying job.
 They do have wonderful benefits."
 And young employees "don't feel they need a union because they’re not putting health and safety at risk as much."

-Some cited fear that voting for a union would mean a constant battle with management they would rather do without.
+Some cited fear that voting for a union would mean a constant battle with management they would rather avoid.

-A group of dock employees who do heavy lifting at the warehouse were against the unionization effort and appreciated Amazon's current benefits, which include receiving health insurance upon hiring, according to one of the former fulfillment center employees.
+A group of warehouse dock employees who do heavy lifting were against the unionization effort and appreciated Amazon's current benefits, which include receiving health insurance upon hiring, according to one of the former fulfillment center employees.
 These dock workers also held skeptical views of unions generally, associating them with corruption, the former employee said.

-Union leaders had hoped the election outside Birmingham would spark a new era of worker activism, at a time when only 6.3% of private sector workers belonged to unions in 2020, according to U.S. Labor Department statistics.
+Union leaders had hoped the election would fuel a revival of worker activism, at a time when only 6.3% of private sector workers belonged to unions in 2020, according to U.S. Labor Department statistics.
 Private sector union membership declined by 428,000 in 2020 from the year before.

-The retail workers' union struggled in Bessemer with some of the same challenges that carmakers previously hurled at the auto workers' union, known as the UAW.
+The retail workers' union also struggled in Bessemer with some of the challenges that carmakers previously hurled at the auto workers' union, known as the UAW.
 Car company officials made much of the conviction of several UAW leaders on charges of embezzling union funds, for instance.
+William Stokes, a process assistant at the Amazon warehouse who voted no, told journalists he had concerns about union conduct.

 Other union decisions may have backfired.
-In December, Amazon lawyers filed lengthy exhibits with regulators delineating thousands of additional individual employees at the Bessemer warehouse they said should be allowed to vote in the election, beyond the 1,500 the union originally proposed.
-After some back and forth, the union accepted sending ballots to more than 5,800 workers.
+In December, Amazon lawyers filed lengthy exhibits with regulators delineating thousands of additional individual employees at the Bessemer warehouse they said should be allowed to vote, beyond the 1,500 the union originally proposed.
+The union later accepted sending ballots to more than 5,800 workers.

-Companies often try to pack such proposed bargaining units with additional workers to dilute union support, making it harder to achieve the majority needed to win an election, according to labor experts including former U.S. National Labor Relations Board.
+Companies often try to pack such proposed bargaining units with additional workers to dilute union support, making it harder to achieve a majority, according to labor experts including former U.S. National Labor Relations Board members.

-The union has disputed that it was hurt by the bargaining unit's expansion, saying it expected that.

 Harry Johnson, a Morgan, Lewis & Bockius LLP partner representing Amazon, said Amazon simply wanted "to make sure that everybody essentially doing the same job at the fulfillment center would have a chance to vote."
 He added that, generally, additional voters can include temporary workers not necessarily more inclined to side with the company.